The Minimum Legal Age to Work in New Mexico

 But if you need to work because you're a teen on your own or your family members don't make enough money to support everyone in the household, you'll need to find out how many hours you can work to stay afloat.

-How Old Must You Be to Work in New Mexico?
+How Old Teens Must Be to Work in New Mexico

 That said, children younger than 14 do have options.
 Child labor laws do not restrict them from performing household chores for pay or yard work (without power-driven tools), acting, modeling, babysitting or delivering newspapers.
 So, these odd jobs can help tweens and children earn some extra cash as well.